amylittleyang/tweet-duke/README.md

 # Run
 npm run dev

 # App will be availabe at localhost:3000/

+# Create and load sample database
+psql cs316_project -af /src/sql/sampleDataSet.sql

 ```
+## SQL files
+All SQL files are located under src/sql. createdb.sql is the script used to define the tables and constraints. test-sample.sql is the test script.

 ## Roadmap
 1. SQL schema
 2. Create relations